haseebn19/calendar-bot/README.md

 - Python 3.11
 - `py-cord` library
 - `dotenv` for environment variable management
-- Other dependencies as listed in the `lib` module.
+- Other dependencies as listed in the `lib` folder.

 ## Installation